FictionIO/Sema/README.md

 Sema is a set of tools for adding semantical methods to boost variant types.

-For example let's say we have a variant type : `variant<int, double, string, recursive_wrapper<object>>` and we want to implement methods
-`isInt, isDouble, ... asObject, asInt, asDouble, ... asObject` we can define a meta function object :
+Let's say we have a variant type : `variant<int, double, string, recursive_wrapper<object>>` and we want to implement methods `isInt, isDouble, ... asObject, asInt, asDouble, ... asObject` we can define a meta function object as :

 ```
 struct MyInterface
 {
   template<typename ImplT, std::size_t Index, typename T>
-  struct get{ using type = unspecified; };
+  struct get{ using type = unspecified; }; // default/fallback case

   template<typename ImplT, std::size_t Index>
   struct get<ImplT, Index, int> // notice specialization for int